SALT-NLP/autometrics/autometrics/metrics/documentation/BLEU.md

 ### Computational Complexity

 - **Efficiency:**
-  BLEU is computationally efficient, requiring $O(n \cdot m)$ operations for $n$-gram matching where $n$ is the number of words in the candidate text and $m$ is the number of reference words.
+  BLEU is computationally efficient, requiring $O(n \times m)$ operations for $n$-gram matching where $n$ is the number of words in the candidate text and $m$ is the number of reference words.
 SacreBLEU optimizes tokenization and scoring, making it highly suitable for large-scale evaluations.

 - **Scalability:**
   BLEU scales well across datasets of varying sizes due to its simple design.
 SacreBLEU further supports evaluation with multiple references, diverse tokenization schemes, and language-specific preprocessing, making it adaptable to diverse evaluation setups.